2019 Tobacco Use Prevention Policy Priorities

 Tobacco Use Prevention and Cessation Program Funding: Promote tobacco use prevention and cessation in North Carolina through statewide, evidence-based and/or evidence-informed policies and appropriations for tobacco use prevention and cessation program.

-- Secure CDC-recommended levels of funding for evidence-based tobacco prevention and cessation programs in North Carolina.
+- Secure CDC-recommended levels of recurring funding for evidence-based tobacco prevention and cessation programs in North Carolina.

-- Secondhand Smoke: Promote evidence-based policies that protect public health by eliminating exposure to secondhand smoke.
+Secondhand Smoke: Promote evidence-based policies that protect public health by eliminating exposure to secondhand smoke and e-cigarette aerosol.

 - Protect existing smoke-free law which made restaurants and bars smoke-free on January 2, 2010.

-- Monitor opportunities to expand existing smoke-free law by promoting legislation to make all NC worksites and public places 100% smoke-free.
+- Monitor opportunities to expand existing smoke-free and tobacco-free laws by promoting legislation to make all NC worksites and public places 100% tobacco-free.

 Local Control: Support legislation that expands local control.

-- Support legislation that expands and protects local control, including supporting legislation that will allow communities and state and local universities to pass regulations to eliminate exposure to secondhand smoke.
+- Support legislation that expands and protects local control, including supporting legislation that will allow communities and state and local universities to pass regulations to eliminate exposure to secondhand smoke and e-cigarette aerosol.

 - Support local efforts to implement evidence-based tobacco control policies.

-- Excise Tax: Support an increase in North Carolina’s cigarette excise tax by at least $1.00 and support an excise tax increase on other tobacco (non-cigarette) products to a tax rate equivalent with that of cigarettes.
+Excise Tax: Support an increase in North Carolina’s cigarette excise tax to at least the national average and support an excise tax increase on other tobacco (non-cigarette) products, including e-cigarettes, to a tax rate equivalent with that of cigarettes.

-- Tobacco 21: Monitor Tobacco 21 legislation and ensure it is evidence-based.
+Tobacco 21: Monitor Tobacco 21 legislation and readiness.

 2019 Obesity Prevention Policy Priorities

-- Healthy Food Financing: Promote the elimination of food deserts in North Carolina through statewide, evidence based and/or evidence-informed policies and appropriations for healthy food financing, corner store initiatives, and other policies that improve access to healthy foods (including fruits, vegetables, whole grains and lean proteins), including food and nutrition services and nutrition education.
+Healthy Food Financing: Promote the elimination of food deserts in North Carolina through statewide, evidence-based and/or evidence-informed policies and appropriations for healthy food financing, corner store initiatives, and other policies that improve access to healthy foods (including fruits, vegetables, whole grains and lean proteins), including food and nutrition services and nutrition education.